kraftjectory/secrex/README.md

 # Secrex

-Library that providing tasks for encrypting and decrypting secret files to safely keep them in repo
+Library that providing Mix tasks for encrypting and decrypting secret files to safely keep them in the repo

 ## Installation